ThiagoDiasV/xsunit-challenge/README.md

 # X-SUNIT REST API

-X-SUNIT REST API stores information about the survivors of the current alien invasion, in order to help we, X-SUNIT members, to survive this terrifying apocalypse.
+X-SUNIT REST API stores information about the survivors of the current alien invasion, in order to help us, X-SUNIT members, to survive this terrifying apocalypse.

 ## Ruby version: 2.6.2p47
 ## Rails version: 5.2.3